Dr David Adams

 Additional achievements:

-David has graduated more than a dozen PhD students and more than 50 students and postdocs have trained in his lab, many of whom are now running their groups around the world.
-He has published more than 200 papers in the last 10 years including papers in journals such as Nature and Nature Genetics.
+David has graduated more than a dozen PhD students and more than 50 students and postdocs have trained in his lab, many of whom are now running their groups around the world or working in industry or as consultants in the NHS.
+He has published more than 350 papers including papers in journals such as Nature, Cell and Nature Genetics.

 My timeline